J. T. O'Sullivan: College career

 As a senior in 2001, he completed 255 of 406 passes for 32 touchdowns and a school single-season record 3,826 yards as the Aggies advanced to the Division II semifinals, where they lost to North Dakota by a score of 14–2.
-He was named a Second-team All-American by both D2Football.com and Daktronics, and an Honorable Mention All-American by Don Hansen's Football Gazette.
+O'Sullivan was named a second-team All-American by both D2Football.com and Daktronics, and an Honorable Mention All-American by Don Hansen's Football Gazette.
 For the second year in a row, he was both a finalist for the Harlon Hill Trophy and a team co-captain.
 He was the first UC Davis player to twice be on the final ballot for the Harlon Hill Trophy.
 He also won the school's Colby E. "Babe" Slater Award for Male Athlete of Year in 2001.
-He played in the 2002 East–West Shrine Game.
+O'Sullivan played in the 2002 East–West Shrine Game.

 He completed 669 of 1,070 passes for 10,745 yards and 96 touchdowns with 41 interceptions during his college career.
 He also set the school record for total offense with 11,544 yards.

-He set a Division II record for touchdown passes in a playoff game with six, set on November 25, 2000, against Mesa State.
+O'Sullivan set a Division II record for touchdown passes in a playoff game with six, set on November 25, 2000, against Mesa State.
 He also set a Division II record for most consecutive games with a touchdown pass.
 He was Chapter President of the Phi Delta Theta chapter at UC Davis as well.
-He graduated with a Bachelor of Arts in English.
-O'Sullivan was inducted into the Cal Aggie Athletics Hall of Fame in 2008.
+O'Sullivan graduated with a Bachelor of Arts in English.
+He was inducted into the Cal Aggie Athletics Hall of Fame in 2008.
 In 2009, he was the recipient of the school's Young Alumnus Award.

-Professional playing career
+Professional career

 O'Sullivan had a long career, predominantly in the NFL, as a journeyman quarterback.

-New Orleans Saints
+New Orleans Saints and Frankfurt Galaxy

-O'Sullivan was selected by the New Orleans Saints in the sixth round of the 2002 NFL Draft with the 186th overall pick.
+O'Sullivan was selected by the New Orleans Saints in the sixth round of the 2002 NFL draft with the 186th overall pick.
 He signed a three-year contract worth $973,000 with the Saints on July 25, 2002.
 The deal included a $68,000 signing bonus.
 He was inactive as the third quarterback for all 16 regular season games in 2002.
-He was released by the Saints on September 16, 2003.
+O'Sullivan was released by the Saints on September 16, 2003.
 He re-signed with the Saints on September 21.
 He was again inactive as the third quarterback for all 16 regular season games in 2003.